CMSgov/MES-StateOfficerMD/collections/_courses/two/overview.md

 # {{ page.title }}

-You made it to Lesson two!
+You made it to Course two!
 We'll learn about all of the highest priority rows of the Rubric by the end of this lesson.

 {% include course_lesson_list.html lessons=page.lessons %}